 Consumer fascination with chatting led businesses and marketers to believe that conversation is the best model to engage and captivate our ever-more fleeting attention.They were not wrong.Coupled with a hunger for more personalized experiences and emotional connection with brands brought about by the experience economy, conversational approach has started to win over consumers all over the world.Conversational design evolved from simple conversational CTAs such as Facebook’s prompt to post an update:

 Since conversation is intrinsic to our daily existence, the more an interface leverages its functionalities, the less you need to teach your visitors how to use it.

 However, Hall further elaborates that while the experience starts on screen, the real magic happens in our minds.
 We consume these brief messages riddled with subtle linguistic hints and our mind translates them into personality, humor and coherent narrative.

 This is why trying to be conversational intentionally is not that easy.

 Conversations are immediate and painstakingly dependent on context.
 Hence, artificially creating a natural-sounding flow takes more insight than it’s apparent at first glance.

 That’s why it’s important to regard conversational design as its own discipline.

 You can decide to adjust your website’s copy to leverage conversational principles like in the example with FB post prompt.
 Or, you can build a whole CI.
-Either way, it’s important to understand that conversation design is not a simple act of writing down text in a conversational format.
+Either way, it’s important to understand the best chatbot practices and that conversation design is not a simple act of writing down text in a conversational format.

 Google compares the job of a conversational designer to that of an architect who maps out what users can do and achieve in a particular space while considering user’s experience, needs and technological limitations.
 In other words, conversation design not only requires the use of natural conversational language but also creating logically sound conversational flow and its design specifications that capture the entire user experience.